gwionrob/monty-hall/README.md

 - React
 - TypeScript
 - Recharts for data visualization
-- Vite for the development environment
+- Vite for the build system and development server

+## Development

+This project uses Vite instead of webpack for a faster development experience.
+The development server automatically reloads when you make changes and provides helpful error messages.

 ## License